 How to make your content more readable

 When it comes to presenting your content, there are a few basic steps to take to make sure it can be read correctly.
-Most of these fall under the heading of UX design:
+Most of these tips are related to user experience (UX) web design:

-- Choose an adequate line height, e.g. at least 1.5 times the font size
+- Choose an adequate line-height, at least 1.5 times the font size

 - Use appropriate color contrast to make all text visible on the page

-- Write scannable content: use headers and bulleted lists wherever possible to facilitate at-a-glance understanding
+- Write scannable content: pay attention to sentence length and line length, and use headers and bullet points wherever possible to facilitate at-a-glance understanding

-For content that is not only easy to see and scan, but also easy to understand, there are two points to follow:
+For content that is not only easy to read and scan, but also easy to understand, here are two additional tips:

-2. Use the language your customers use: you may have ways of describing your products’ features and benefits that make sense to you and your teammates, but there’s a good chance your clients use different terminology.
-Writing in the language they use helps you make sure they won’t struggle to understand.
+- Use language your customers use: you may have your own ways of describing your products’ features and benefits, but your customers might use different terminology.
+Write in the language your website visitors’ use so they don’t struggle to understand your web content.

 How to speak your customers’ language

-- Set up an on-site survey: ask direct, open-ended questions about what your customers want from your website, your company, and the products or services you offer.
-When you read through the open-ended data, you’ll get a sense of the words they use to describe their needs and drives, and you can then mirror that language in the copy.
+1) Set up an on-site survey: ask direct, open-ended questions about what your customers want from your website, your company, and the products or services you offer.
+When you read through the open-ended data, you’ll get a sense of the words your customers use to describe their needs and drives, and you can then mirror that language in your website copy.
+Ask questions like:

-- Run customer interviews: set aside time to have unscripted conversations with some of your ideal customers, and ask them about the very first time they decided to search for a solution to a problem that your products were created to solve.
-Let them speak freely while you take notes—these are the words that will convince people just like them to buy from you.
+2) Run customer interviews: set aside time to have unscripted conversations with some of your ideal customers, and ask them about the very first time they decided to search for a solution to a problem that your products were created to solve.
+Let them speak freely while you take notes, or record the conversation to be transcribed later—the words your customer uses are the words that will convince other people just like them to buy from you.

-- Read customer reviews: Joanna Wiebe of Copyhackers calls the following technique ‘review mining’: when you want to know what your customers are saying about products or services like yours, study reviews on Amazon, YELP, G2, Trustradius, Capterra, and other sources.
-Note the language people use, and use it back on your website.
+3) Read customer reviews: Joanna Wiebe of Copyhackers calls this technique ‘review mining’.
+When you want to know what your customers are saying about products or services like yours, study reviews on Amazon, YELP, G2, Trustradius, Capterra, and other sources.
+Note the language people use, and use it on your website.

 Get inside your customers’ heads